SimCS: Simulation for Domain Incremental Online Continual Segmentation: Experiments

 We analyze five different types of training strategies.
 The baseline is \emph{Naive Training (NT)}, \ie, optimizing Eq.~\eqref{eq:naive}.
 We also consider regularization-based (Eq.~\eqref{eq:reg}) and replay-based (Eq.~\eqref{eq:replay}) CL algorithms.
 For regularization-based methods, we consider \emph{Elastic Weight Consolidation~(EWC)}~\cite{ewc}, \emph{Memory Aware Synapses~(MAS)}~\cite{mas}, and \emph{Learning without Forgetting~(LwF)}~\cite{li2017learning}.
-We do not provide boundaries of dataset transitions except for regularization-based methods during training, since they need this information to achieve reasonable performance according to our empirical results.
+We do not provide boundaries of dataset transitions during training; we make an exception for regularization-based methods, since this information is crucial to achieve reasonable performance according to our empirical results.
 For each considered regularizer, we set $\lambda = 0$ in Eq.~\eqref{eq:reg} when training on data from the first domain and $\lambda > 0$ for the other domains.
 We report the best results for each regularizer cross-validated on different values of $\lambda$ leaving the result for all values of $\lambda$ to the appendix.
 For replay-based methods, we apply Experience Replay~(ER)~\cite{chaudhry2019tiny} with a replay buffer size of 800 images (along with their dense labels), throughout this section and leave the ablations to the appendix.

-Regarding our SimCS approach, we explore the use of data generated from CARLA~\cite{dosovitskiy2017carla} and VIPER~\cite{viper_simulator}.
-We generate on the fly simulated data from CARLA on the most realistic town 10 by randomly setting the location and camera parameters.
-On the other hand, with VIPER, we only sample (without replacement) from a large pool of the publicly available pre-generated simulated data, since the code to generate data on the fly is not available.
-We relabel the segmentation masks of the simulated data to align with the labels of the real world following the procedure described in Section~\ref{sec:approach}.
-This results in 11 and 15 out of 19 overlapping classes between the simulated and real data for CARLA and VIPER, respectively.
+We explore simulated data generated from CARLA and VIPER~\cite{dosovitskiy2017carla,viper_simulator} with our SimCS approach.
+We generate simulated data on the fly in the most realistic town 10 of CARLA by randomly setting the location and camera parameters.
+On the other hand, with VIPER, we sample (without replacement) from a large pool of the publicly available pre-generated simulated data, since the code to generate data on the fly is not available.
+We relabel the segmentation masks of the simulated data to align with the labels of the real world following the procedure described in Sec.~\ref{sec:approach}.
+This results in 13 and 15 out of 19 overlapping classes between the simulated and real data for CARLA and VIPER, respectively.